w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 The existence of a whitepaper should be considered mandatory for any project that wants to be taken seriously.
 However, the whitepaper needs to be more than a few infographics, some bullet points and tokenomics.
 A legitimate project, and even more so a serious project, will deeply analyse all aspects of their project, its use cases, what problems it aims to solve, as well as the technical aspects of the project.

 A well-written, detailed whitepaper that focus more on the technology and less on tokenomics, is always a good sign that the project is legitimate.
+And, of course, this applies to the project as whole, meaning focusing on the technology and not on token sales, is always a big plus.

 #### 5. Visible and reputable team

-Legitimate projects usually display their team members prominently on their site, along with their social media (usually LinkedIn) and GitHub profiles, for development team members.
+Legitimate projects usually display their team members prominently on their site, along with their social media profiles (usually LinkedIn) and GitHub accounts, for development team members.
 This gives prospective users and investors the ability to verify the team's credentials, track records and expertise.
 Furthermore, having members of the core team engage directly with the community promotes trust and transparency for the project.

 Besides their own community, projects that are serious about building on Polkadot usually engage with the broader Polkadot community.
 They are active in the various Polkadot and Kusama channels and if any of them are [Ambassadors](https://polkadot.network/polkadot-ambassador-program/), that is always a good sign.